Table of content

 - Automatic check by TYPO3:

-As soon as you start the installer, TYPO3 automatically checks your server environment to ensure that all requirements are met.
-Among other things, the PHP version, database connection, write permissions and other system settings are checked. - Fix errors, if any:
+When you start the installer, TYPO3 checks your server environment.
+It makes sure that all requirements are met.
+Among other things, the PHP version, database access, write permissions and other system settings are checked. - Fix errors, if any:

-If there are any problems (e.g. missing PHP extensions or insufficient memory), you must fix them before you can continue with the installation.
-The installation tool will give you detailed instructions on how to fix the problems.
+If there are any issues, such as missing PHP extensions or insufficient memory, you need to resolve them.
+Do this before you continue with the installation.
+The setup toolwill give you detailed instructions on how to fix the problems.

 6.1 Enter database access data:

-On the installation screen, you will be asked to enter your database credentials:
+On the setup screen, you will be prompted to enter your database credentials:

 - Host: Usually localhost, unless your database is located on a different server.